Quality Child Care Program

 Upcoming QCCP Trainings

 Join us to learn more about business practices, professional development and Parent Aware in your community.
 We know that the future of our next generation depends on the strength of our region's early care providers.
 That is why SMIF offers this results-oriented training to all area family child care providers.
 These are 2 hour DEVELOP approved trainings.
 Participants who enroll in Parent Aware are now eligible to receive $300 of Parent Aware - approved curriculum once per year.
 In the past this was limited to one time only.
+Attendees must choose their curriculum within six months of taking the training.
 We are charging a small fee of $10 at the time of registration.
 Those who attend the training will receive a $20 gift card.

 Contact Rona Holcomb with questions: email@example.com | 507-214-7017

 Kids are learning every day so we should be learning every day also.
 The more education we can get the better off we're going to be and the better we can support the kids and the families we have in our care. - Cheryl Gillard, Provider and QCCP participant

 In 2012, SMIF saw a need to encourage licensed family child care providers to become engaged in Minnesota’s Parent Aware Quality Rating System.
 To address this SMIF piloted the Quality Child Care Program (QCCP) with 26 providers participating in business improvement planning and program quality mentoring.
 The majority of these providers continued the path to becoming Parent Aware rated.

 When Minnesota received funding in 2013 to expand Parent Aware statewide, we knew QCCP could again play a critical role.
 We partnered with First Children’s Finance and Families First of Minnesota, Child Care Aware Southern to enhance and expand the program.
 Lessons learned from the pilot led to adaptations to improve the effectiveness and increase collaboration among agencies with the same end goal of getting providers Parent Aware rated.